Kingwood, Texas·Community College·Official program page ↗

 Lone Star College — Respiratory Care: HSRT Requirements

 Lone Star College — Respiratory Care in Kingwood, TX requires the Health Sciences Reasoning Test (HSRT) for admission to its Respiratory Care AAS program.
-Lone Star College — Respiratory Care uses the HSRT for competitive ranking of applicants.
-There is no published minimum — your score is compared against the full applicant pool.
+Lone Star Kingwood Respiratory Care uses the HSRT as one component of competitive applicant ranking alongside prerequisite grades and course completions.
+No published minimum — your score is compared against other applicants.
 The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.

 Last verified: March 2026 · Verify with program ↗